DD-UX/tauri-react/README.md

 IMPORTANT: Make sure to have **node.js 18** and above.

+- `yarn install` - This will keep `node_modules` up to date.
+-
-- `npm run tauri icon src-tauri/icons/app-icon.png` - This will build the application icons.
+- `cargo tauri icon src-tauri/icons/app-icon.png` - This will build the application icons.

-- `npm run pcss` - This will build the postcss files (`src-ui/pcss/**/*.pcss`).

-- `npm run rollup` - This will build and package the typescript files (`src-ui/src/**/*.ts`).
+- `next build && next export` - This will [build and export](https://nextjs.org/docs/advanced-features/static-html-export#next-export) Next.js project to be used by Tauri.

-- `npm run localhost` - This will run a localhost server with the `dist/` folder as root (frontend hot reload)
+- `next dev` - This will run a localhost server with the previously exported `out/` folder as root (frontend hot reload)

+- `cargo build` - This will update crates.
+-
-- In another terminal, `npm tauri dev` - Will start the Tauri build and start the process.
+- In another terminal, `cargo tauri dev` - Will start the Tauri build and start the process.

 <br />

-# Troubleshooting

-- Make sure to have **node.js 18** or above.
-- If some cryptic errors, run the command above one by one.
-- If `npm tauri dev` commands fail, try to do:
-  - `cd src-tauri`
-  - `cargo build`
-  - This might be an important first step when using full surrealdb (i.e., with default features and not only kv-mem)

 ## Requirements on fedora 36: